 world tour, cycling,

-World Tour: Cycling Ethiopia
+World Cycling Tour: Ethiopia

-Daddy Jan 05, 2024 Ā· 11-min read
+Daddy Jan 05, 2024 · 11-min read

-World Tour: Cycling Ethiopia
+World Cycling Tour: Ethiopia

 Ethiopia was one of the hardest places I've been.
 Anytime.
 But now on a bicycle.
 You feel vulnerable already, and the aggression you face only makes things that much more difficult.
 Some say that despite all that, it's still their top country.
 To that I say, "Are you out of your ever-loving mind?!"
 As interesting as it was, nothing redeemed it from taking last place.